Marketing analytics & reporting

 2. Adverity

-Adverity positions itself as a platform to empower next-generation marketers.
-It features an integrated data platform for connecting, managing, and using data at different scales.
-Adverity allows businesses to blend disparate data sources, such as sales, finance, marketing, and advertising platforms, to create business intelligence.
+Adverity is another alternative after Whatagraph.
+It is positioned as a platform to empower next-generation marketers and features an integrated data platform for connecting, managing, and using data at different scales.
+This marketing data software allows businesses to blend disparate data sources, such as sales, finance, marketing, and advertising platforms, to create business intelligence.

 Adverity campaign performance summary